Robert-van-Engelen/Forth500/manual.md

 `FLOOR` returns _r_ truncated towards negative values.

-`DMS` returns the degrees (or hours) dd, minutes mm and seconds ss as a fraction.  `FDEG` performs the opposite.
-For example, `36.09055e FDMS` returns 36.052598 or 36° 5' 25.98".
-The `FDEG` and `FDMS` words ares also useful for time conversions.
+`FDMS` returns the degrees (or hours) dd, minutes mm and seconds ss as a fraction.  `FDEG` performs the opposite.
+For example, `36.09055e0 FDMS` returns 36.052598 or 36° 5' 25.98".
+The `FDEG` and `FDMS` words are also useful for time conversions.

 `FRAND` returns a pseudo-random number in the open range _r2_ ∈ (0,1) if _r1_<1e and in the closed range _r2_ ∈ [1,_r1_] otherwise.
 A double precision